hydroper-jet/lang/spec/1.0/source/src/expressions/array-initializer.md

 **Verification**

+First steps:

-The context type is either the verification of the type expression in <i>InitializerContextType</i> or the initially given context type.
-If the context type is post undefined, it is assigned the `[*]` type.
+* If the initially given context type is undefined, the context type is assigned the `[*]` type.

 *VerifyRest*(*r*, `T`) internal function